 - 3 cups fresh spinach baby or regular

-- Add chickpeas, avocado, lemon juice, olive oil, and 2 TBSP water to food processor.
+- Add chickpeas, avocado, lemon juice, olive oil, and 2 tablespoon water to food processor.
 Process until smooth.

 - Add in remaining ingredients and process until it is smooth.
 Add more water if needed.